mbg/wai-saml2/README.md

 * As mentioned above, while the library implements IdP-initiated authentication, it does not yet implement SP-initiated authentication (where the SP submits a login request to the IdP).

 * The library does not currently support the full SAML2 specification and makes certain assumptions about what the IdP's responses contain.
 It will most likely fail with any IdPs which do not send responses in the same format.
 If you wish to use this library and encounter problems with your IdP, please open an issue or a pull request which implements support accordingly.
+  * The library expects that SAML _assertions_ will be encrypted and will decrypt these.
+There is currently no support for plain-text assertions.

 ## Security

 The library is estimated to be sufficiently robust for use in a production environment.
 If you wish to implement this middleware, please note the following: